camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 #### 5.7.6.
 Responses

 All response objects must have a description.
-They typically include the two parts:
+They typically consist of two parts:

 - **Success response codes:** Their structure is explicitly detailed.
 - **Error response codes:** Their structure is referenced to a schema in `components.responses`.